mntnd/.docs/README.md

 > MQTT.js is another good example which is used by AWS, Microsoft, and IBM, however the maintainers have trouble in keeping up with the issues (110 and counting) while implementing new features.

-It feels like enterprises (like IBM) effort to get more out of voulnteer developers and not paying for it.
+It feels like enterprises' (like IBM) effort to get more out of voulnteer developers and not paying for it.
 We don't see this as a viable effort.
 Pkgjs is non commercial.
 Thus, there is not much outcome in couple of years time.

 Whereas, we intend to do it for money.
-Our main focus would be the software mostly used in interprises.
+Our main focus would be the software widely used in enterprises.
 We would like to win their trust by promising forever security.

 Here is another quote from the same article: